Committees

 Pete DeLaunay, Chair

-This committee functions as a part of the Communications Committee.
-The newsletter committee members author program "Reviews" which are the official record of each week's club meeting and included in the weekly newsletter sent to all members every Friday.
+The newsletter report members author program "Reviews" which are the official record of each week's club meeting and included in the weekly newsletter sent to all members every Friday.

 OTHER COMMITTEES